 Spelt & Seed Wreath

-I know that when I eat a lot of bread, I have less energy and my allergies start playing up – even if it’s my healthy, homemade, low gluten breads.
-So I try to keep foods containing gluten to a minimum, and focus on having mostly meat, veges, fruits, nuts, seeds, leafy greens, and some gluten free grains like rice, quinoa and buckwheat.
-If I’m going to do some baking, I either use gluten free flours, or sometimes spelt – but I try not to overdo it with grains.
-I also try to soak grains, seeds and nuts when I can, to make them more digestible.
+I avoid foods containing gluten – here’s why.
+My focus is on nutrient-dense foods: meats, seafood, veggies, eggs, fruits, good fats, nuts, seeds, leafy greens, and minimal gluten free grains like rice, quinoa and buckwheat.
+If I’m going to do some baking, I now use almond meal or seed meals, coconut flour, buckwheat, or occasionally a gluten free flour mix – but I try not to overdo it with grains.
+I also try to activate (soak and dehydrate) grains, seeds and nuts when I can, to make them more digestible.

 * If you’re not coeliac, and you just want a healthier option than wheat, try spelt, an ancient from of wheat that hasn’t been hybridised and is easier to digest.
 It is grown organically so you won’t get reactions from pesticides either.
 A lot of people who can’t handle refined wheat flour can handle organic spelt flour, and can enjoy small amounts of spelt bread.
 (If you are coeliac, obviously you cannot eat spelt!)

 - Place grains in a large bowl and cover with water, mixing in a tablespoon of apple cider vinegar, whey or organic cultured yogurt to assist in fermentation.
 Soak each kind of grain separately.

 - Cover and leave to soak and ferment over night at room temperature.

 - Dehydrate in a dehydrator, or dry out in a very low oven, and grind up for flour.